On the influence of reference sample properties on magnetic force microscopy calibrations: INTRODUCTION

 \section{INTRODUCTION}

 Magnetic force microscopy (MFM) is a powerful technique for resolving nanoscale magnetic textures with high field sensitivity.
+With evolving instrumentation, developments in tip design (such as iron-filled carbon nanotubes \cite{Leonhardt2006, Wolny2008, Vock2010, Wolny2011}) and the implementation of advanced operation modes \cite{Schwenk2015, Zhao2018, Habenschaden2024, Sakar2021a, Neu2018}, field sensitivity and resolution nowadays reaches down to 80\,µT/$\sqrt{\textrm{Hz}}$ and 10\,nm \cite{Feng2022, Feng2022a, Necas2019, Corte‐Leon2020, Gisbert2021, Vock2011}.

-In MFM, a magnetically coated tip mounted on an oscillating cantilever is scanned over the sample at a measurement height \( z \).
+In common two-pass mode MFM, a magnetically coated tip mounted on an oscillating cantilever is scanned over the sample at a measurement height \( z \).
 The phase shift \( \Delta \phi \) of the oscillating cantilever is monitored to measure the interaction strength between the tip and the sample.
 For many applications, it is essential to obtain not only qualitative data but also quantitative data in terms of the sample's stray field distribution using either the magnetic field $H$ (in units of A/m) or the magnetic flux density $B = \mu_0 H$ (in units of Tesla).
-Such quantitative MFM (qMFM) requires calibrating the MFM system, that means finding the functional relationship that connects the effective magnetic surface charge density \( \sigma_{\text{eff}}^{\text{sample}}(x,y) \) or the magnetic field \( B^{\text{sample}}(x,y) \) of a thin film sample to the measured MFM signal, thereby providing spatially resolved phase shift data \( \Delta \phi(x, y) \).
+Such quantitative MFM (qMFM) requires calibrating the MFM system, that means finding the functional relationship that connects the magnetic field \( B^{\text{sample}}(x,y) \) of a thin film sample (which can be modeled as magnetic surface charges projected onto the upper surface of the sample) to the measured MFM signal, thereby providing spatially resolved phase shift data \( \Delta \phi(x, y) \).

+Initially, calibrations relied on interpreting the magnetically coated etched silicon tips as point-like dipoles or monopoles interacting with the local stray field, fitting this model to reference measurements.
+While this approach is justified for nanotube-shaped tips, when working with coated tips, these models exhibit significant limitations due to their strong dependence on the feature sizes of the sample \cite{Vock2010, McVitie2001, Schendel2000}.
+These limitations can be overcome by determining the spatial frequency-dependent transfer function of the MFM system, known as the instrument calibration function (ICF), as introduced by Hug et al. \cite{Hug1998} and Schendel et al. \cite{Schendel2000}.

+To obtain the ICF, it is necessary to determine the magnetic stray field of the tip.
+In this paper, we demonstrate that while a high-quality reconstruction of the tip's stray field in real space appears desirable, it is more critical to ensure a strong overlap of frequency components between the reference sample and the SUT than to achieve an accurate real-space reconstruction of the stray field distribution.